open-dynamic-robot-initiative/robot_fingers/doc/singularity.md

 - `-e` (short for `--cleanenv`) prevents environment variables to be exported.
 - `--no-home` prevents your home directory from being bound.
 - `-B $(pwd)` explicitly binds the current working directory.
-This should normally not be necessary but Singularity 3.6 seems to have a bug that the PWD is not bound automatically if it is somewhere inside your home directory and `--no-home` is used.
+This is needed if the working directory is inside your home directory as otherwise it is excluded by the `--no-home`.

 Note that with the above the current working directory is still bound in the image, so it is possible to build/modify the workspace from the host-system when